 Each React component is screened by visual regression services on each commit to ensure pixel-perfect layout.
 We also test updates end-to-end using Puppeteer, a tool that provides high-level API control over the Chrome web browser.
 By leveraging both of these testing strategies, we can rest assured that code changes are meeting product requirements and not causing bugs.

 User accessibility is incredibly important to Uber, and Base Web does a lot to ensure developers are given the tools to build products that work for all website visitors.
-For instance, drag and drop Lists are notoriously difficult to implement because browsers provide little help when developers have to build a drag and drop interactions.
+For instance, drag and drop Lists are notoriously difficult to implement because browsers provide little help when developers have to build drag and drop interactions.
 Developers using Base Web have the peace of mind that keyboard navigation is reliable and works well with screen readers.

 To ensure additional accessibility, Base Web leverages Styletron, which generates atomic styling so that web applications can download as little content as possible.
 Styletron is instrumental in optimizing the Base Web for users on mobile devices and with poor network connectivity.